Identifying Coordinated Accounts on Social Media through Hidden Influence and Group Behaviours

 \section{Conclusions}

-In this work, we proposed a technique to detect coordinated accounts in disinformation campaigns based on their collective behaviours, inferred directly from their activities on social media.
-The proposed method is independent of linguistic, metadata or platform specific features, and hence can be generalized across platforms and languages or countries from where the disinformation campaigns originate.
-Furthermore, deceptive linguistic cues, content and other account features can be easily incorporated in the proposed point process inference model by providing the features as input.
+In this work, we proposed a technique to detect coordinated accounts based on their collective behaviours, inferred directly from their activities on social media.
+The proposed method is independent of linguistic, metadata or platform specific features, and hence can be generalized across platforms and languages or countries from where disinformation campaigns originate.
+Such features can also be easily incorporated in the proposed model.

-With analysis on Russian Interference and COVID-19 datasets, we find interesting insights about disinformation campaigns.
-Moreover, the existence of politically motivated efforts to potentially influence elections and spread disinformation threatening global health during the pandemic certainly needs to be prevented.
-Techniques to quantify the risk and impact of such campaigns, and strategies to prevent them are important directions of future work.
+With analysis on Russian Interference and COVID-19 datasets, we investigated the behaviours of identified coordinated accounts, finding that influence between coordinated accounts is higher, and influence between coordinated pair of accounts decreases faster than non-coordinated pairs over time.
+In the COVID-19 data, we identified coordinated groups, and analysis suggests that the main narrative in the coordinated group is that COVID-19 is a hoax and political scam, with anti-vaccine, anti-mask social media posts.